ShifatHasanGNS/Simple_Computer_25Bit/README.md

 # Simple_Computer_25Bit

-It's a simple computer that can load a program to perform some mathematical and logical operations.
-And, it's one of my Academic Projects.
+It's a **Simple Computer** that can load a program to perform several mathematical and logical operations.
+And, it's one of my **Academic Projects**.

 ## Please Pay Attention: